'Blue' the Sprinter Van (2016 Mercedes Benz 4x4)

 Enjoy the freedom of the open road nd the assurance of 24/7 roadside assistance.

-After your trip, return the RV to the owner on the same condition you recieved it.
+After your trip, return the RV to the host in the same condition you recieved it.

 Amenities at Cutthroat Bay Group Campground